-- Yes.
+Yes.
 So, before getting my document, I was not able to get a driver's license.
-And I knew a lot of people who got deported for that reason, and I was so, so afraid to drive, even to work.
+And I knew a lot of people who got deported for that reason, and I was so afraid to drive, even to work.
 I went on the road as little as possible.
-I would just go home and go to work and that was it.
-I didn't want to get deported, especially because I had my family here; that was always my concern.
 And to tell you a little about myself, I came here when I was little.
 And my parents, of course, didn't have a driver's license.
-I remember being on the road with them, and just always thinking: Oh, no. I hope we don't get stopped by the police because we might get deported.
+I remember being on the road with them, and just always thinking: "Oh, no. I hope we don't get stopped by the police because we might get deported."
 And I remember worrying about my parents.
 I was really afraid.
 And now that I have children of my own, and they don't have to worry about that with me.
 And I was just thinking about that today, that I remember growing up being so worried -and now that I have a driver's license, my kids never have to worry about me being arrested and deported, or anything like that.
-So, it makes a huge difference! - Probably.
-Because now I have an opportunity to further continue my studies, and that has really affected my family because we all now have this set goal that I am going to graduate, and hopefully have a better future than the opportunities they were given.
-And I think that's made them work harder so that they can give me the opportunity to be able to complete my goal and my dream. - Yes.
+So, it makes a huge difference!

+- Now I have an opportunity to continue my studies, and that has really affected my family because we all now have this set goal that I am going to graduate, and hopefully have a better future than the opportunities they were given.
+I think that's made them work harder so that they can give me the opportunity to be able to complete my goal and my dream. - Yes.
 Absolutely.
 I can provide for my family better because I got a better job.
 My nephew and niece are going to college because I save to help them out financially.